-Upon employment on June 15, 2011, the Company's President and CEO received restricted share grants totaling 2,500,000 shares, one-half of which was time-based, vesting upon the seventh anniversary of the date of grant (June 15, 2018), and the other half market performance-based, to be earned if the total annual return on an investment in the Company's common stock ("TSR") was at least an average of 6.5% per year for the seven years ended June 15, 2018.
-On June 15, 2018, the 1,250,000 time-based shares vested and the 1,250,000 market performance-based shares were forfeited as the market performance criteria was not achieved.
+Upon employment on June 15, 2011, the Company's President and CEO received restricted share grants totaling 2,500,000 shares, one-half of which was timebased, vesting upon the seventh anniversary of the date of grant (June 15, 2018), and the other half market performance-based, to be earned if the total annual return on an investment in the Company's common stock ("TSR") was at least an average of 6.5% per year for the seven years ended June 15, 2018.
+On June 15, 2018, the 1,250,000 timebased shares vested and the 1,250,000 market performance-based shares were forfeited as the market performance criteria was not achieved.

 On June 15, 2018, in connection with a new amended and restated employment agreement, the Company's President and CEO received a 1.0 million time-based restricted share grant at a market price of \$4.38.
-However, as a result of an existing limitation within the Company's 2017 Stock Incentive Plan (the "2017 Plan"), only 750,000 shares were granted on June 15, 2018, with the remaining 250,000 shares to be granted on January 1, 2019.
+However, as a result of an existing limitation within the 2017 Plan, only 750,000 shares were granted on June 15, 2018, with the remaining 250,000 shares granted on January 1, 2019.
 All 1.0 million time-based restricted shares will vest upon the fifth anniversary of the effective date of the employment agreement (June 15, 2023), subject to the Company's President and CEO continuous employment with the Company through such date, subject to certain exceptions.
 Consistent with such time-based restricted grant awards to other participants, dividends will be paid on these shares.

 In addition, on June 15, 2018, the Company's President and CEO was also granted a market performance-based equity award of 1,500,000 restricted stock units ("RSUs") and 1,500,000 dividend equivalent rights of the Company.
 Each RSU represents a contingent right to receive one common share if certain market performance criteria are achieved.
 During the three years ending June 15, 2021 (the "Interim Performance Period"), a maximum of 750,000 shares can be earned.
-Any portion of the market performance based equity award that is not earned as of the end of the Interim Performance Period will be carried forward for calculation for the five years ending June 15, 2023 (the "Full Performance Period").
-The percentage of the market performance-based equity award to be earned will be determined based on the Company's average annual TSR over the Interim Performance Period and/or over the Full Performance Period as follows: if average annual TSR (1) is below 4%, the percentage of grant earned would be 33.3%, (3) equals 6.5%, the percentage of grant earned would be 66.7%, and (4) equals 10% or above, the percentage of grant earned would be 100%.
-Linear interpolation shall be applied to determine the percentage of the market performance-based equity award that is earned where the average annual TSR over the performance period falls between the percentages set forth above.
-An independent appraisal determined the value of the market performance-based equity award for the interim and full performance periods to be \$3.30 and \$2.97 per share, respectively, compared to a market price at the date of grant of \$4.38 per share.
+Any portion of the market performance based equity award that is not earned as of the end of the Interim Performance Period will be carried forward for calculation for the five years ending June 15, 2021 (the "Full Performance Period").
+The percentage of the market performance-based equity award to be earned will be determined based on the Company's average annual TSR over the Interim Performance Period as follows: if average annual TSR (1) is below 4%, the percentage of grant earned would be 33.3%, (3) equals 6.5%, the percentage of grant earned would be 66.7%, and (4) equals 10% or above, the percentage of grant earned would be 100%.
+Linear interpolation shall be applied to determine the percentage of the market performance-based equity award for the interim and full performance periods to be \$3.30 and \$2.97 per share, respectively, compared to a market price at the date of grant of \$4.38 per share.